Planning Channels

 - Public: Visible to all users in the account, can view and operate incidents but cannot modify channel configuration

-Configure Auto-close Timeout (Optional)
+Configure Auto-resolve Timeout (Optional)

-- Auto-close after alerts stop merging: Timer starts from the last alert merge, suitable for scenarios with alert grouping enabled
+- Window timing start: Select Incident trigger (timer starts from when the incident is first triggered, suitable for alerts without automatic recovery) or Alerts stop merging (timer starts from the last alert merge, suitable for scenarios with alert grouping enabled)

 Enable Outlier Incident Detection (Optional)